 Andy is a player who can tastefully balance melody and incredible technique to produce powerful tracks that will truly embed themselves into your soul.

-Steve is a player who constantly seems to be able to push the boundaries of what is possible on guitar, even after so many years at the very highest levels of musicianship.
+As an virtuoso guitar player, Steve Vai is someone who constantly seems to be able to push the boundaries of what is possible on the instrument, even after so many years at the very highest levels of musicianship.

-You might be expecting me to throw in one of Steve’s absolute classic older tracks here, such as For ‘The Love of God‘, or ‘Tender Surrender‘.
+You might be expecting me to throw in one of the many classic Steve Vai tracks here, such as For ‘The Love of God‘, or ‘Tender Surrender‘.
 But most people into the shred genre have probably enjoyed those masterpieces plenty of times already (I certainly have!).

 So instead, why not check out his mesmerizing recent release ‘Teeth of the Hydra‘ instead?
 If this isn’t a video thumbnail that makes you instantly want to hit the play button, I don’t know what is!